What Is a Sponsorship Compliance Mock Audit?

 When Do I Need a Sponsorship Compliance Mock Audit?

-Sponsorship Licence holders are encouraged to undergo a compliance audit at least every three years as part of a commitment to complying with immigration laws.
+Sponsorship Licence holders are encouraged to conduct periodic compliance audits, such as every three years, to proactively ensure their practices align with immigration laws, although these audits are not mandatory.
 In particular, mock audits are especially beneficial for organisations that have recently been granted or are renewing a Sponsor Licence.

 Certain industries are also encouraged to make sure they have robust procedures in place to ensure compliance.
-In particular, businesses related to the catering and food sector can expect to receive a visit from an Immigration official so need to be prepared.
+In particular, businesses in sectors such as hospitality, construction, agriculture, and food services are at higher risk of receiving compliance visits from Immigration Officials and should be prepared.

 A mock compliance audit is a key way of helping your business follow Home Office regulations and remove the risk of financial or reputation loss.